leonprime/byf/README.md

 On the [wiki for pentominoes](https://en.wikipedia.org/wiki/Pentomino), a number of 2D and 3D solutions are provided.
-Let's verify that this program can generate some.
-To do this, we change the data file using the `pieces` argument.
+Let's verify that this program can generate the same results.

 #### 2D pentominoes

-We can count and verify all 2 solutions to the 3x20 case.
+We can count and verify the 2 solutions to the 3x20 case.
+We'll lay it out as 20x3 so the output is horizontal.

     ./byf -pieces data/pentominoes.txt 20 3 FILNPTUVWXYZ
     game "20x3_FILNPTUVWXYZ" has 8 solutions